StemTBioinf/UNIXWorkshop/index.md

 ## Usage of the compute nodes

-The ThinLink client connects you to our front-end.
+The Thininc client connects you to our front-end.
 This is ONE login computer for all of you, so do NOT run computing intensive tasks there - NEVER EVER.
 Instead you should use our blades to run compute heavy workloads.

 Aurora uses the [SLURM system](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/) to manage the job queue that distributes jobs to the compute nodes.